 Faculty vaccination requirement

 Faculty who seek an exemption from the vaccination requirement as a medical or religious accommodation must submit a request for accommodation to the Equal Opportunity and Access office as soon as possible.
-To support timely processing, accommodation requests should be submitted by June 15.

 Staff and postdoctoral fellow vaccination requirement